 Mapbox Sources, Layers and JEO

-How sources and layers settings works at Mapbox API and how JEO deals with them
+How sources and layers settings work with the Mapbox Style Specification and how JEO deals with them

 Table of Contents